 Working remotely has its perks, but—if not managed properly and for certain personality types—it can feel like working in solitary confinement.
 With various collaboration options—from video calls to team chats—your remote team can stay connected, see the bigger picture, and know how valued they are.

 Streamlining operations through automation frees employees from time-consuming manual tasks.
 From invoicing to marketing, automation can tackle various processes, allowing your team to focus on more fulfilling and impactful work that contributes to personal growth and business success.

 In their 2021 Health and Benefits Leadership Conference, Human Resource Executives (HRE) stated that 49% don’t understand their health benefits coverage.
 Thus, they’re not getting the most out of their benefits.
 While addressing individual benefit inquiries is doable for an HR manager, it’s not a sustainable solution in the long run.

-An AI-driven app like Healthee can help simplify employees’ navigation of their health benefits, saving you hours on employee assistance and administrative costs.
+An AI-driven app like Healthee can help simplify employees’ healthcare navigation, saving you hours on employee assistance and administrative costs.
 Plus, your team gains more control over their health and wellbeing journey.

 Getting the C-suite on board

 So, you’ve got everything laid out for your new health and wellness programs.
 But here comes the challenge—getting the executives on board with your ideas.
 Convincing senior leaders can be challenging, especially if your proposed program veers from traditional wellness initiatives.